deivshon/dotfiles/README.md

 + wallpaperLink
 + wallpaperName

-... all names quite self explanatory.
+... all quite self explanatory names.

 The values of the fields are then copied where appropriate in the configuration files, substituting their identifiers.
 The resulting configuration file is placed in a temporary folder and from there copied to the final destination.